Weeder Features - Compare and Review Weeding Tools... Page 2

 auger root remover, a corkscrew weeder, weed spinner, spinning tools, and other

 The Ergonica WEED TWISTER has double-coiled tines like two entwined corkscrews that provide for efficient penetration of the soil and effective loosening and lifting of the target roots.
 This is a patented design unique to the Ergonica Weed Twister.
 The incomparable versatility of this tool and multitasking capability is evident when studying the Weeding Tool Terrain Hierarchy.
 This twister is able to penetrate deeper into tough soil than other competing twisters and pullers.
 Built with tough steel for industrial use in farms and forest land management, the no-moving-parts simplicity of this patented tool allows for lighter weight than other twisters and pullers of similar length.
 The drill-powered Turbo Weed Twister by Ergonica gives you more speed and ease.
 This is the only twister that can also be applied to precise tilling as well as deep root extraction.
 For trail maintenance and conservation, this tool serves not only as a heavy duty deep root extractor, but the manual models also double as a great walking staff and additionally as protection against predatory critters.
+A recent innovation is a T-Handle Adaptor that allows you to use the drill-powered Weed Twister manually if your battery runs low, for example.

 A cork screw weeder by Dewit has a single coil or corkscrew that comes in two lengths: about 30 cm and a long handle model of 90 cm.
 The coil is 5 inches in length with a precise diameter of 1.5 inches.
 The double coil design of the Ergonica Weed Twister is designed to function like a fork in order to grab the roots at the apex of the two twisted tines.
 Without the forked apex, a single corkscrew lacks a mechanism to grab and efficiently remove the root once entwined, therefore, more work is required to screw the single corkscrew deeply into the root system.
 The forked coils also enable the Ergonica Weed Twister to serve as a precise cultivator, which functionality does not apply to the single corkscrew tool.
 See video of corkscrew weeder.